TheresLundqvist/Your-area/README.md

 ![screenshot](documentation/your-area-coolors.png)

+### Imagery

+There is 13 static images on the site where 8 of them is located in the inspiration gallery.
+Three static images is located in the footer for the companies representated there.
+The rest is the custom logo image and the main image in the home page.
+The static images were downloaded from the pexels image library.

 ### Typography

 The Josefin Sans font is the main font used for the body of the website.
 This font was imported via Google Fonts.
 Sans Serif is the backup font, in case for any reason the main font isn't being imported into the site correctly.

 - [Josefin Sans](https://fonts.google.com/specimen/Montserrat) was used for the main content.

-- [Playfair Display](https://fonts.google.com/specimen/Lato) was used for the overlay of the main image in the home page.
+- [Playfair Display](https://fonts.google.com/specimen/Lato) was used for the overlay of the main image on the home page.

 - [Font Awesome](https://fontawesome.com) icons were used throughout the site, such as the social media icons in the footer.